truust-io/docs.truust.io/content/developers.md

 #### Secret key

 This is your account secret identifier.
-Each account associated with Truust will have their own secret key.
+Each account associated with Truust will have its secret key.
 Your secret key should not be shared outside the use of an API call – even with us.

 To find your secret key: